Durev/welcome/ex01/explanations.md

 I quicky stumbled open the [geocoder](https://github.com/alexreisner/geocoder) gem, that offers multiple advantages for geocoding and reverse geocoding tasks:

-- Integrates with multiple services, and provides a very convenient abstraction layer around all the HTTP client that would otherwise have to be configured according to API specifics for every service.
+- Integrates with multiple services, and provides a very convenient abstraction layer around all the HTTP client that would otherwise have to be configured according to API specificities for every service.

 - Among others, flawlessly integrates with the [Nominatim / OpenStreetMap API](https://nominatim.org/release-docs/develop/api/Overview/).